fluid-checkout/fluid-checkout/readme.txt

 * Improved: Compatibility with plugin Sendinblue - WooCommerce Email Marketing.
 * Improved: Compatibility with plugin Oxygen.
+* Improved: Compatibility with theme Woodmart.
+You can now choose to display the Woodmart checkout steps section when using the Fluid Checkout header and footer.
 * Improved: Add text "(optional)" to link buttons for optional fields.
 * Improved: Styles for the create account section when account creation is mandatory.
 * Fixed: Spacing around checkout widgets below the place order button.